abarbod/Ajweed/readme.md

     git clone https://github.com/<your username>/ajaweed-site.git
     ```
     - The command will make a copy of the project to your computer.
-    - Change your location to the project and run the following command:
+    - Change your location to the project and run the following commands:
     ```bash
     cd ajaweed-site
+    composer install
     php artisan serve
     ```